-Section 47 of the 1989 Children Act Working Together to Safeguard Children 2018 'Local authorities, with the help of other organisations as appropriate, have a duty to make enquiries under section 47 of the Children Act 1989 if they have reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm.
+Section 47 of the 1989 Children Act Working Together to Safeguard Children 2018

+'Local authorities, with the help of other organisations as appropriate, have a duty to make enquiries under section 47 of the Children Act 1989 if they have reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm.
 Such enquiries enable them to decide whether they should take any action to safeguard and promote the child's welfare and must be initiated where there are concerns about maltreatment.
-This includes all forms of abuse and neglect.'
-KCSIE 2022 (para 63)
+This includes all forms of abuse, neglect and exploitation.'
+KCSIE 2024 (para 61).